cdelmas34/test_ollama/README.md

 The script installs Docker inside WSL if it is missing and ensures the daemon is running before creating the `ollama` container.

+The console application runs this script automatically on startup, so manual execution is optional.

 ## Running the console app
 1. Open `OllamaChat.sln` in Visual Studio (or another IDE) or navigate to the `OllamaChat` directory.
 2. Build and run the application: